 The Anasazi Bean is an ancient heirloom bean.
 It has a deep reddish-brown and white spotted appearance.
-When cooked, the bean has a mild sweet flavor and turns to pink.
-The bean was named after the Native Americans in the south-western part of North America, such as Arizona, New Mexico, Utah and Colorado, 1500 years ago.
+When cooked, the bean has a mildly sweet flavor and turns pink.
+The bean was named after the Native Americans in the South-Western part of North America, such as Arizona, New Mexico, Utah, and Colorado, 1500 years ago.
 It is believed that this bean was a staple in their diet.

 Beans are loaded with nutrients and are low in fat.
 They contain protein, carbohydrate, calcium, magnesium, iron, niacin, potassium and fiber.
 Studies have shown that eating 1 cup of cooked beans a day can lower total cholesterol levels by 10% in 6 weeks and decrease your risk of heart disease.

 Beans also reduce blood sugar levels and are therefore helpful for diabetics.
 The high fiber and low glycemic index of the complex sugars in the beans are digested slowly, preventing the glucose levels from spiking.

-- 2 cups Anasazi beans, soaked overnight
+- 2 cups Anasazi Beans (soaked overnight)

-- 1 onion, minced
+- 1 onion (minced)

-- 1/4 cup carrots chopped
+- 1/4 cup carrots (chopped)

-- 2 cloves of garlic, chopped
+- 2 cloves of garlic (chopped)

 - 1 tsp nutritional yeast flakes

-- 11/2 tsp sea salt
+- 11/2 teaspoons sea salt

 When it reaches boiling point, reduce heat and simmer for about 50 minutes.
-Add onion, garlic, nutritional yeast flakes, salt, carrots and oregano.
+Add onion, garlic, nutritional yeast flakes, salt, carrots, and oregano.
 Cook for another 5 minutes.

 Come and join our informative, supportive, inspiring Facebook group Vegan Recipes With Love to help you stay motivated on your journey.
-Our members share lots of recipes, health benefits of foods and tips!
+Our members share a lot of recipes, health benefits of foods and tips!
 Bring your friends too!